NrupParikh/FlutterBasics/README.md

 -  It uses Skia, a 2D rendering engine, to draw the widgets on the screen, ensuring that they look native on each platform.

 -----

-## Dart
+### Dart Language

-- Dart is strongly typed language
+- Object Oriented Language
+- Developed by Google in 2011
 - Dart is combination of Java and JS
+- C-style syntex
-- Constant
+- Strongly Typed
+- First code compile and execute into machine code
-- final
+- Has constant and final variables

 ### Data Types